tanepiper/ngx-tinynodes/libs/ngx-editorjs/README.md

 > npm install @tinynodes/ngx-editorjs
 ```

-Once installed, include the `NgxEditorJSModule` module in your project with the `forRoot` method:
+Once installed, include the `NgxEditorJSModule` module in your project with the `forRoot` method.
+By default the editor is pre-configured with the standard Header and List tools provided by the EditorJS Team.
+To overwrite existing tools or add your own see documentation on adding then via Plugin Modules.

 ```ts
 import { NgModule } from '@angular/core';